 Learn more about our Board & Train program here.

-How many lessons are in a semi-private lesson package?
+How many lessons are in a smal group lesson package?

-The semi-private lessons include 7 on-campus meeting with your trainer and lesson group.
-The first six happen at the same day and time for consecutive weeks.
-The seventh lesson is help approximately 3 months after the start of the program.
-Students that pass their graduation test are invited to join Canine Academy's no-cost weekly group class at any time.
+The semi-private lessons include 5 meetings with your trainer and lesson group.
+The first 4 lessons will occur in a private location, with the 5th lesson taking place in public.
+Students that pass their graduation test are invited to join Canine Academy’s no-cost weekly group class at any time.

-Visit our semi-private lessons page to learn more.
+Visit our Backyard Lessons training page to learn more.

 Which program is right for my dog?